smileidentity/web-client/README.md

 ## Overview

 ### Components
-[Components f.k.a Smart Camera Web](packages/components)is a package that contains components used in the browser with SmileID systems.
+[Components f.k.a Smart Camera Web](packages/components) is a package that contains web-components used in the browser with SmileID systems.

-It currently publishes `smart-camera-web` which is a Web Components that works together with the [Server to Server](https://docs.smileidentity.com/server-to-server) libraries.
+It currently publishes `smart-camera-web` which is a Web Component that works together with the [Server to Server](https://docs.smileidentity.com/server-to-server) libraries.

 For more detailed information, you can refer to the [packages/components documentation](./packages/components/README.md).